MeanderingProgrammer/render-markdown.nvim/README.md

         right_pad = 0,
         -- Minimum width to use for code blocks when width is 'block' min_width = 0,
-        -- Determins how the top / bottom of code block are rendered:
+        -- Determines how the top / bottom of code block are rendered:
         --  thick: use the same highlight as the code body --  thin:  when lines are empty overlay the above & below icons border = 'thin',